pingryte/pingryte-site/content/_index.md

 ---
 title: "Pingryte"
-layout: "home"
 ---

 # ⚡ Practical tech, automation, gadgets — and the occasional rant.

 Welcome to **Pingryte** — a space for practical, useful takes on all things tech.
 Expect a mix of hands-on guides, smart tools, setup walkthroughs, and thoughts on gadgets, games, and the tech industry.

 No fluff.
 No self-promo.
-Just straight-up content for people who like getting things done — and using good tools to do it.
+Just content for people who care about getting things done — and using good tools to do it.

-Just useful stuff for people who care about getting things done and enjoying the tools they use.

 ---